Bountiful Language of Bunnies

 Body language can also show you when a rabbit is sick.
-Sometimes it's obvious; the pet behaves abnormally, is lethargic or hides.
+Sometimes it's obvious; the pet behaves abnormally, it's lethargic or hides more than usual.
 Other signs are not so clear.
-Frequent ear shaking should be investigated by a vet, as this could be symptomatic of an underlying condition.
+For example, frequent ear shaking should be investigated by a vet, as this could be symptomatic of an underlying condition.
 However, healthy rabbits shake their ears to show displeasure with food or when it wants to be left alone.

 Learn Your Rabbit's Lingo

 All rabbits follow the rules of bunny body language.
 However, these mammals also have unique personalities.
 Get to know your bunny's moods and tendencies, because as much as he or she behaves like a rabbit, you'll soon learn that each one communicates in ways that are unique to them, just like people!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Jana Louise Smit (author) from South Africa on October 26, 2019:

 Hi Susan.
 Thank you so much for volunteering at a shelter.
 Rabbits do make great pets when their owners understand "bunny speak."
 I hope they find homes soon. :)

 Susan on October 25, 2019: